Addiction Among Those with Chronic Relapse

 According to a study published in Addiction Science and Clinical Practice, over half of people who enter addiction treatment will relapse and require multiple episodes of treatment, which may occur over many years.
 The more treatment episodes a person receives, the higher the likelihood of sustained recovery from drug use.
 Despite this, most treatment models follow an acute care approach, which does not provide for the cyclical nature of treatment required by many people suffering from addiction.
 This can lead to misconceptions about treatment; family and community members sometimes have expectations that their loved one will fully recover from addiction after a single episode of treatment.
 This can lead to frustration and disappointment when chronic relapse occurs.

-The Department of Health and Human Services (DHHS) has found that various other myths about addiction are commonly believed, including the following:
+The NIDA (DHHS) has found that various other myths about addiction are commonly believed, including the following:

 - Addiction results from weakness or overindulgence.

 - Willpower is enough to stop the use of drugs or alcohol when a person is addicted.